 Walking beside a hurting person is more helpful than you know

 I remember a friend of mine being on crutches for weeks.
 Everyday at lunch one of us would carry his tray for him.
 That seems pretty insignificant until you try to carry a lunch tray while on crutches.
-We couldn’t heal his wound -that would take time, medication, and professionals -but we could help with the day-to-day tasks that were impeded because of the wound.
+We couldn’t heal his wound -that would take time -but we could help with the day-to-day tasks that were impeded because of the injury.